RadionBik/family_tree/README.md

     make setup-local
     ```

-4.  **Initialize/Upgrade the database:**
+4.  **Run database migrations:**
-    Run Alembic migrations to create/update the database schema.
-Make sure your virtual environment is activated first.
+    This command uses Alembic to apply any pending database migrations.
     ```bash
-    source venv/bin/activate # Activate venv if not already active alembic upgrade head
+    make migrate
     ```
-    *(Note: If you encounter issues, ensure your `.env` file is correctly configured and the `DATABASE_URL` is accessible.)*
+    *(Note: This requires the virtual environment to be set up via `make setup-local` first.
+If you encounter issues, ensure your `.env` file is correctly configured and the `DATABASE_URL` is accessible.)*

 5.  **(Optional) Seed the database:**
     Make sure your virtual environment is activated first.